tristanbatchler/tbat.me/_posts/2024-11-14-godot-golang-mmo-part-7.md

 }
 ```

 This section of code simply *starts* sending spores to the client in the background, so the client can start rendering them as soon as possible.
-We also added a small delay between each spore to avoid flooding the client with messages, which could cause the client to lag.
+We also added a small delay between each spore to avoid flooding the send channel and causing packets to be dropped.
 The client interfacer won't block on this goroutine, so it can continue to process other messages while the spores are being sent.

-This basically just allows the client to get into the game without needing to wait for all the spores to be sent, which is a better user experience, with the minor drawback that the player might see the spores pop in one by one.
-This should take less than a few seconds though, so it's not a big deal.
-Another approach would be to send all the spores in batches, or at once, but that would require a bit more work, so we could come back to that later if we find it necessary.
+This basically just allows the client to get into the game without needing to wait for all the spores to be sent, but there is a drawback that the player will see the spores pop in one by one.
+This should take less than a few seconds though, so may not be a dealbreaker.
+Another approach would be to send all the spores in batches, but that would require a bit more work.
+I will leave a section at the end of this post with instructions on how to do that if you're interested, but for now, let's move on.

 ### Rendering the spores
 Now that we're sending the spores to the client, we are all good to go ahead and start processing them in Godot.
 But first, we'll need to add a new object to our game to represent these spores.